 Therapy for my parents?

-I suggested that my parents go and get counseling.
-Because I had tried to communicate with them about our family issues and it wasn’t getting better it was just continuing to get worse.
+I suggested that my parents go see a family therapist.
+Because I had tried to communicate with them about their manipulative tactics and it wasn’t getting better.
+The negative behavior was just continuing to get worse.

-And they were gathering people on their side, and they were just—it just kept getting worse.
+And they were gathering people on their side, and it just kept getting worse.
 You can watch the other 20-plus videos on the subject if you really want to hear the full story.

-But the long and short of it is, I finally said, “You know I’ve gotten, I’ve gone and gotten help and counsel to try to work through my side of things.
+But at the end of the day, I finally said, “You know I’ve gone and gotten help and counsel to try to work through my side of things.
 And those tools are available to you too.
 And I would strongly suggest that maybe we can go to family counseling or something, and we can go and take care of that.”

-You know, it took them a while to respond.
+It took them a while to respond.
 And then they said, “Oh yes we’d like to go to family counseling.
-And we think we should go to cognitive behavioral therapy to go and get counseling together.”
+And we think we should go to cognitive behavioral therapy and get counseling together.”

 Dishonesty

-But you see, the whole problem with this is that when they agreed to go to counseling I already knew that my dad had been lying directly about the facts!
+But when they agreed to go to counseling, I already knew that my dad had been lying directly about the facts!

-Saying to other people from our church denomination that he didn’t know what the problem was with my husband and our family.
+He was telling other people from our church denomination that he didn’t know what the specific circumstances were with my husband and our family.
 That he didn’t know anything about the situation and that he was shocked that we had left also.

 More denial

 Well the shock part was probably true!
-Because the trouble is when you’re communicating with an abusive person they hear what they want to hear.
+Because the trouble is when you’re communicating with an abusive family member they hear what they want to hear.
 So I can believe they were shocked, but he most certainly was not ignorant of why.

 Evidence and records